 Outsourcing Company vs Freelancers

 It’s another choice you’ll have to make at the very beginning.
 As a rule, freelancers charge less but there are a lot of risks associated with this type of cooperation model.
 For instance, independent programmers frequently fail to meet deadlines or can quit the project in the middle of the road.
 So a low price oftentimes ends up coming at a high cost.
-That’s why it’s better to entrust and delegate the development of your web portal to a reliable IT outsourcing partner.
+That’s why it’s better to entrust and delegate web portal development to a reliable IT outsourcing partner.

 Developers’ seniority levels

 Senior engineers have higher hourly rates than do their junior colleagues, but the latter ones usually work more slowly/less effectively.
 Ideally, you would have a coding team composed of programmers of different levels of seniority.
 If you envisioned a complex and long-term project, hiring a dedicated team might be the best option.

 Programmers’ geographic location

 It’s not a secret that developers’ rates differ depending on the region of the world.
 Programmers from the US are believed to be the most expensive, charging about $100-200 per hour while engineers that are located in Asia may cost you just $15-40 an hour.
 However, developers from Asia have a reputation for delivering lower-quality products.
 So it’s better to choose Eastern European programmers who offer a supreme price/quality ratio with hourly rates ranging from $25 to $40.